0XOday/the_grimoire/Computers/Ethics in Technology/An overview of Ethics.md

 	* Ethical statements typically come in two varieties: normative and descriptive.
 		* Normative statements : Provides an assessment of how things should be rather than how they are.
 		* Rooted in value judgments about what is good and what is bad. what is permissible and what is forbidden or they are assessments of the relative value of different things.
+		* A person who reasons in this way is not being objective
+		*
 		* descriptive statements :